 - Implement a learning plan- e.g. a CITI training course

 - Evaluate the impact of learning on your practice e.g. how does completing the CITI training impact the way you conduct your day-to-day duties?

-Already enrolled into CITI-Canada and want to have your courses applied to the ACRC?
+Already enrolled into CITI-Canada and want to have your courses applied to another organization?

-For individuals who have already taken the CITI-Canada training program and want to share your information with the ACRC, on the main menu choose ‘affiliate with another institution’ and then the ‘ACRC.’
-You will need to select each course you wish to share with the ACRC.
+For individuals who have already taken the CITI-Canada training program and want to share information with another organization, on the main menu choose ‘affiliate with another institution’, then select the new organization.
+You will need to select each course you wish to share.
 Note, if the record indicates incomplete, this means that you may need to complete an additional module.